-To prove that you own the website or app referred to in your Search Console account.
+To prove that you own the website referred to in your Search Console account.
 A property must be verified before you can start seeing any data for it.
 You’ll be asked to verify a site after you add it to your Search Console account.

 Google’s web crawler.
 Google has a few different Googlebots that request your pages as different device types (a smartphone, a feature phone, or a desktop computer) to calculate different search results for users searching on these devices.

 If you host the same page at different URLs, your search results can be diluted across these duplicate pages.
 For example, you might have the same page at http://example.com/dogs and http://www.example.com/dogs; a search might then show separate, lower ranked results for each page than if you had only a single page.
 In this case, you should indicate to Google that these pages are the same, and choose one to be canonical (the official page) to show in search results.
 Indicate canonical pages or sites using a Sitemap, HTML tags, or Search Console settings.

 The name of a file on your site that tells Google which pages not to index or show in search results.